 One of the things that somehow makes me think that there will be a rapture is the growing opposition toward it.
 We see the enemy's attacks on the idea of rapture.
 We see media; we see certain secular movies that distort its concept, the way, and the purpose with which it will happen.
-Haven't you thought, why in so many science fiction movies, there have been represented alien abductions and people mysteriously disappearing all of a sudden?
+Haven't you thought why, in so many science fiction movies, there have been represented alien abductions and people mysteriously disappearing suddenly?
 All of this has been shown obviously in a negative way.
 This is already an enemy's deceit, prepared perhaps for what is about to come.
-When the rapture happens one day, and the people start wondering what just happened, there will be already an answer that will state probably aliens had abducted people or that something else mysterious happened.
+When the rapture occurs one day, and people begin to wonder what just happened, there will already be an answer suggesting that perhaps aliens abducted people or that something else mysterious occurred.
 All of this will be with the purpose of distracting people from the idea that God is involved in all this.
 Revelation 16:13-16 states that there will be a battle in the last days.
 That battle will be at a place called Armageddon, and people will probably be fighting without knowing who they are fighting against because of the deception they will fall for.

-"And I saw three unclean spirits like frogs coming out of the mouth of the dragon, out of the mouth of the beast, and out of the mouth of the false prophet.
-For they are spirits of demons, performing signs, which go out to the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.

-"Behold, I am coming as a thief.
+13 And I saw three unclean spirits like frogs coming out of the mouth of the dragon, out of the mouth of the beast, and out of the mouth of the false prophet.
+14 For they are spirits of demons, performing signs, which go out to the kings of the earth and of the whole world, to gather them to the battle of that great day of God Almighty.
+15 "Behold, I am coming as a thief.
 Blessed is he who watches, and keeps his garments, lest he walk naked and they see his shame."

-And they gathered them together to the place called in Hebrew, Armageddon."
+16 And they gathered them together to the place called in Hebrew, Armageddon.
 (Revelation 16:13-16)

-They will not know they are fighting against God.
+At that time, people will most probably not know they are fighting against God.
 They will be blinded, follow the demons' deceit, as it is said in Revelation 16:14, and probably fight the battle thinking that they are fighting against someone else.
 This is the enemy's purpose - to distract people's minds from God.
 He doesn't want them to get involved with Him.

 As we said, we don't know the exact way the rapture will happen.
 We've seen movies about it and heard stories and opinions, but the question is not how exactly, but the purpose with which it will happen.
-For us, there is nothing else left but to listen to the Bible exhorting us to be always ready.
+For us, there is nothing else left but to listen to the Bible, which exhorts us to always be ready.

 "Then two men will be in the field: one will be taken and the other left.
 Two women will be grinding at the mill: one will be taken and the other left.
 Watch therefore, for you do not know what hour your Lord is coming" (Matthew 24:40-42, emphasis added.)